Know your Customer Starts with Address Verification

 When mitigating any KYC initiatives, we see that verifying a person’s address should be the very start of any process, this is to ensure that the individual is providing a real address domestic or international and that they live at that address. for example, they are reliably identified and filtered out in advance. “customers” who provide an unreliable address, can then be limited to certain payment options or may not be able to be onboarded successfully to limited capabilities within a service.
 They may be even completely blocked from making a purchase.

-Many ID verification providers have address validation embedded into their systems, this simply adds another layer to authentication for the service, whether it’s straightforward identity-checking practices were checking a person’s name against a database to obtain proof of address, to ID mobile apps using document scanning and optical character recognition to cross-match that individual an address checker is required throughout.
+Many ID verification providers have address verification embedded into their systems, this simply adds another layer to authentication for the service, whether it’s straightforward eIDV practices were checking a person name against a database to obtain proof of address, to ID mobile apps using document scanning and optical character recognition to cross-match that individual, address verification is required throughout.

 Address verification technology allows organisations of all nature to meet consumer and compliance obligations as well as safeguard themselves from potential fraudulent risk.
 As we continue to transition to a more digital nature, the know your customer element will only become more vital in years to come.